|

-A few weeks ago, one of my littles was experiencing an idiopathic rash.
-It was absolutely frustrating to try and decipher what was causing it as nothing has changed in his little microcosm.
-Even so, I had basics to help support his overactive immune system and reduce the minor discomfort he was experiencing on his skin.
+A few weeks ago, one in our family was experiencing an idiopathic rash.
+It was absolutely frustrating to try and decipher what was causing it as nothing has changed in our microcosm.
+Even so, I had basics to help support their overactive immune system and reduce the minor discomfort being experienced on their skin.

 Colloidal Oatmeal: Is simply, milky oats.
 According to a 2012 study, colloidal oatmeal can protect skin and soothe the itching and irritation from eczema.
 The same study indicates that colloidal oatmeal can also act as a buffer to help maintain skin surface pH.
 It works wonders for skin rashes, including eczema and other common skin irritants.